Looking for new spots to try? Lori Fredrich will be dishing out her top five picks in 20 different dining categories throughout the month of October.

-Third Coast Provisions offers guests both an opulent dining experience (gorgeous, but not intimidating) and a menu of creative seasonal seafood options from oysters on the half shell to indulgent shareable starters like lobster potholes featuring lobster and crab slow-poached in cultured butter with herbs, garlic and white wine (it’s served with plenty of sourdough bread for soaking up the delicious sauce).
+Third Coast Provisions offers guests both an opulent dining experience (gorgeous, but not intimidating) and a menu of creative seasonal seafood options from oysters on the half shell to indulgent shareable starters like lobster potholes featuring lobster and jumbo lump crabmeat slow-poached in cultured butter with herbs, garlic and white wine (it’s served with plenty of sourdough bread for soaking up the delicious sauce).

 Entrees include offerings like Alaskan halibut with green coconut curry, summer vegetables, crispy sticky rice and palm sugar vinaigrette; excellent takes on “surf & turf” with a choice of shrimp, scallops or lobster: and staples like a lobster pot pie with seasonal vegetables, mushrooms and black truffle butter.

 Unsurprisingly, seafood plays a significant role at Lupi & Iris, which offers a menu focused on dishes inspired by the French and Italian Rivieras.

 Offerings include starters like char-grilled Spanish octopus with romesco sauce; wood-grilled calimari; and steamed mussels and clams.
 But there's also traditional bouillabaisse; wood-grilled lobster and roasted snapper served with Niçoise tapenade and rosemary.
 And while I've yet to sample the bulk of the menu, the seafood dishes I've tried have been above reproach.